microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![Step 3 of the wizard is displayed.](media/ads-predictions-csv-wizard-step3.png 'Step 3')

-7. On Step, select **Create Table**.
+7. On Step 4, select **Create Table**.
 Your predictions are now available for SQL querying in the battery-life-predictions table in the sales database.

-8. In Azure Data Studio, Servers, expand your Big Data Cluster, `Databases`, `sales_YOUR-UNIQUE-IDENTIFIER`, right-click `Tables` and then select `Refresh`.
+8. In Azure Data Studio, Servers, expand your Big Data Cluster, `Databases`, `sales`, right-click `Tables` and then select `Refresh`.

     ![Refresh the sales database tables.](media/ads-refresh-sales.png 'Refresh sales')